PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 At times like these, ordinary men try negotiating with death.
 Offering every promise, pledge and advantage they could think of in exchange for life.
 But Boltac was not an ordinary man.
 And certainly not an ordinary negotiator.
 At that moment he realized that his life alone was not worth negotiating for.
 If was to haggle with fate, it would not be for his life, it would not be for his store or his fortune -- Boltac was surprised to discover that, in the final accounting, those things were worth nothing to him.
 The only thing worth negotiating for was life, with *her*.
 Without her, he couldn't seem to come up with a reason to bother.

 As if in a dream, he saw two feet of steel emerge from the Orc's belly.
 The pike fell, not on Boltac's head, but next him on the muddy street.
 As the Orc's body fell away to the side, Boltac saw the FarmBoy standing there, brandishing the sword Boltac had given him.
-Boltac said, "That blade is a quality item," and then he passed out.
+Boltac said, "That blade is a quality item," and then passed out.

 # Drinking a Healing Potion #